keegoid/middleman-html5-foundation/README.md

    1. click "Link site to a Github repo" at the bottom right
      (currently a beta feature so you may need to request access)
    1. choose which branch you want to deploy (typically master)
-   1. set the dir to "Other ..." and enter "/build"
+   1. set the dir to "Other ..." enter "/build"
    1. for the build command, set: "bundle exec middleman build"

 Now whenever you push changes to [Github][gh], [BitBalloon][bb] will run middleman and deploy the /build folder to your site automatically.
 Easy!